Wilem Frischmann: Collaborative working

 Before "collaborative working" became an industry buzzword, Frischmann was championing the benefits of cohesive teams and early contractor involvement, in his paper "Features in the design and construction of Drapers Gardens Development" he said:

 "What is, in our opinion, worth noting is the fact that this building is the result of close cooperation of all parties under the leadership of the architect."

-A number of well recognized names in engineering and construction backed his opinion in a later discussion paper.
+A number of well-recognised names in engineering and construction backed his opinion in a later discussion paper.

 The cross-channel bridge

-Frischmann has been a well publicised ambassador of engineering, not just in trade press but also the national press.
+Frischmann was a widely publicised ambassador of engineering, whose work appeared not just in the trade press but also the national press.
 He was vociferous in advocating the link across the channel and promoted a bridge solution rather than a tunnel, with the creation of a deep sea port for container vessels by extending the existing islands of Varne and Le Colbert.
 He appeared in the Observer Magazine and on the cover of the Sunday Telegraph Magazine in support of the link; as well as mentions in Construction News and The Times.

 The future of tall buildings

 Frischmann is best known for his Tall Buildings, and wrote an important paper on the future of high-rise developments for vertical cities.
-The paper caught the public's imagination and it was featured on Tomorrow's World and covered twice in The Times +.
+The paper caught the public's imagination and it was featured on Tomorrow's World and covered twice in The Times.